German Holidays 2020

 New Year's Day (Neujahr) is a National Holiday and a chance to rest after the festivities of the night before.
 Bleigießen, a type of fortune-telling, is popular on this day (and on New Year's Eve).

-Fasching in Germany is a period of Carnival celebrations that go on until Ash Wednesday.
+Fasching or Karneval in Germany is a period of Carnival celebrations that go on until Ash Wednesday.
 Notable Carnival parades in Germany take place in Cologne, Dusseldorf and Aachen.

 Like much of the Christian world, Good Friday (Karfreitag) is a national holiday.
 Christians attend church, whilst others enjoy the day off.